onejli/sshuks/README.md

     -p [address:]port
            Listen on specified address and TCP port.
 If just a port is given listen on all addresses. up to 10 can be specified (default 22 if none specified).
+    -j     Disable local port forwarding.
+    -k     Disable remote port forwarding.
+    -I idle_timeout
+           Disconnect the session if no traffic is transmitted or received for idle_timeout seconds.
     ```
 * The `/usr/share/initramfs-tools/scripts/init-premount/dropbear` script is used to start the Dropbear SSH server.
     ```bash